RaulPPelaez/UAMMD/README.md

 Raul P. Pelaez 2016

 A fast generic multiscale CUDA Molecular Dynamics code made into modules for expandability and generality.
-It is coded into separated modules, with a SimulationConfig driver that can hold many modules in order to construct a simulation.
+It is coded into separated modules, with a SimulationConfig driver in C++ that can hold many modules in order to construct a simulation.
 For example, the simulation could have a VerletNVT module and and PairForces interactor module to create a molecular dynamics simulation.
 Or a DPD integrator module with Nbody interactor module, etc.

 There are three types of modules: